Full Glass Coverage Car Insurance: Is the Add-On Worth It?

 States With Zero-Deductible Glass Coverage Laws

-Some states take this a step further — they legally require insurers to offer or provide zero-deductible glass coverage to drivers who carry comprehensive insurance.
-As of 2026, these states include:
+Some states take this a step further — they legally require insurers to provide zero-deductible glass coverage to drivers who carry comprehensive insurance.
+As of 2026, only three states mandate this outright, while others require insurers to offer it as an option:

 State What the Law Requires